primaryagent/MediumPitch/BTC-Now-Medium-Pitch.md

 - No regulatory capital charges on Bitcoin exposure
 - Bitcoin held off-balance-sheet in bankruptcy-remote structure
 - Institutional custody (Coinbase/Anchorage) provides security without bank-style capital requirements
-- Higher capital velocity: Same $150M warehouse supports $1.5B in bond originations
+- Higher capital velocity: Same $150M warehouse supports $1.2B in bond originations (12 tranches × $100M)

 **This is a permanent regulatory moat.** Banks would need Basel III framework changes—requiring international coordination across 28 jurisdictions—to compete directly.
 The regulation was **strengthened** in 2023 (not loosened), and major revisions only happen every 3-5 years.